asakhala921/Computer-Graphics-Project/README.md

 ### Background
 When we first started the project, we were interested in creating a game, and in the end, we decided to create something akin to an arena battle, that was in part inspired by a simple tournament stage.

+From here, we wanted the possibility of creating a training dummy which the player could interact with and attack.
+We decided to implement this using ranged attacks.

+The core of this project was all created using the tiny-graphics.js as a base and expanded upon.
 ## Features
 - [x] First Person Camera
 - [x] Third Person Camera